Emergence and Localisation of Semantic Role Circuits in LLMs: Full Results

 \subsection{Additional Semantic Roles}

 In addition to the four core roles analysed in the main paper, we applied the COMPASS pipeline to four further predicate–argument relations frequently used in semantic role labelling, including \textsc{Path}, \textsc{Source}, and \textsc{Topic}.
-Figure~\ref{fig:other-roles-emergence} reports their emergence trajectories (faithfulness, density, Top-$K$ mass) across training checkpoints.
+Figure~\ref{fig:other-roles-emergence} reports their emergence trajectories (faithfulness, density, Top-$K$ mass) across training checkpoints, and Tables~\ref{tab:rq2-tables-full-1b}, \ref{tab:rq2-sparsity-full-1b}, and \ref{tab:rq2-changepoint-topk-full-1B} demonstrate the indispensability, concentrations and change-point estimation for them, respectively.

-Overall, these supplementary roles exhibit the same qualitative patterns identified for the main roles.
+Overall, these supplementary roles exhibit comparable qualitative patterns identified for the main roles.
 Structural metrics (density and Top-$K$ mass) increase smoothly and monotonically, consistent with gradual sparsification rather than discrete phase transitions.
-In contrast, faithfulness trajectories are highly variable: \textsc{Path} shows an extremely sharp early increase, becoming highly faithful almost immediately, followed by stable mid-training behaviour. \textsc{Source} rises early but then gradually declines, mirroring the non-monotonic pattern seen in \textsc{Time}. \textsc{Topic} increases sharply at early steps before collapsing and then partially recovering, indicating heavy competition with other predictive cues.
-The extended \textsc{Goal} set displays declining faithfulness after an early peak, despite stable and increasing structural sparsity.
+In contrast, faithfulness trajectories are highly variable: \textsc{Path} exhibits high volatility: faithfulness increases through early training, then spikes mid-training (step 71k) before collapsing back, indicating heavy competition with other predictive cues. \textsc{Source} shows high faithfulness early training, the declines and remains consistently throughout training despite structural consolidation. \textsc{Topic} displays an early spike before settling into moderate stability. \textsc{Goal} maintains moderate faithfulness with fluctuations mid-training, never achieving the stability seen in others.
 These patterns match the dissociation seen in the primary roles: \emph{structural sparsity is stable and monotonic, but functional utility is noisy and task-pressure dependent}.
 As before, structure often stabilises long before a role becomes functionally useful.